Sturgeon: Other uses

 Before 1800, swim bladders of sturgeon (primarily Beluga sturgeon from Russia) were used as a source of isinglass, a form of collagen used historically for the clarification of wine and beer, as a predecessor for gelatin, and to preserve parchments.

-The Jewish law of kashrut, which only permits the consumption of fish with scales, forbids sturgeon, as they have ganoid scales instead of the permitted ctenoid and cycloid scales.
-While all Orthodox groups forbid the consumption of sturgeon, some conservative groups do allow it.
+The Jewish laws of kashrut, which only permit the consumption of fish with both scales and fins, forbids sturgeon, as they have ganoid scales instead of the permitted ctenoid and cycloid scales.
+While all Orthodox groups forbid the consumption of sturgeon, some Conservative groups do allow it.
 The theological debate over its kosher status can be traced back to such 19th-century reformers as Aron Chorin, though its consumption was already common in European Jewish communities.

 Sturgeons were declared to be a royal fish under a statute dating back to 1324 by King Edward II of England.
 Technically, the British monarchy still owns all sturgeons, whales, and dolphins that inhabit the waters around England and Wales.
 Under the law of the United Kingdom, any sturgeons captured within the realm are personal property of the monarch.

+Similar laws reserving sturgeon for the king were enforced in late medieval Denmark.
+An archaeological example of sturgeon in a royal context comes from the wreck of the Danish-Norwegian flagship, Gribshunden, which sank in June 1495 while King Hans sailed from Copenhagen to Kalmar, Sweden for a diplomatic summit.
+Archaeologists recovered from the wreck a cask containing a butchered sturgeon, probably intended for the king's table during feasts in Kalmar.

 In heraldry, a sturgeon is the symbol on the coat of arms for Saint Amalberga of Temse.